By: Sam Bisby

 Few of us would argue that we’re are a nation of dog lovers.
 Over 8.5 million of our furry friends live in the UK, and almost a quarter of households share their homes with at least one dog.
-They also share our cars, so we thought we’d check out the Stoneacre stable to find the best cars for dogs.
-Oh, and their owners, of course.
+They also share our cars, so we thought we’d check out some of the best cars for dogs on offer at Stoneacre.

 So, where to start.
 Well, just like cars, dogs come in all shapes, sizes, colours and personalities.
 If you currently share your life with a small bundle of cuddles…sorry, a small dog…then pretty much any sized car will suit you and your pooch.
 That’s why, for the purpose of this blog, I’ve looked at things from the point of view of a large dog.

 Before we begin, here are a few of the essentials you’ll need to tick off if you’re looking for dog-friendly cars.

 - Easy-to-clean seats.
 Dogs have a habit of getting dirty.
 For some, it’s their life quest, and after rolling in mud, diving into ponds, and splashing through puddles, they’re going to bring some unpleasant gunk and odours into your car.
 So the most dog-firendly cars will have upholstery that’s easy to clean.

 - Quick and easy access.
 Let’s face it, if you’ve got a dog you’re unlikely to choose a two-seat coupe.
 Instead, you’ll want a car that lets your dog jump in and out with ease.